Pediatric Orthopedic Surgeons treating Amniotic Band Syndrome

 Open reduction with internal fixation: This process entails attaching special metal plates or screws to the external surface of the bone.
 A surgeon may also set metal rods at the center of the bone to hold the fragments together in place.
 Open reduction with external fixation: In this procedure, surgeons place an external device on the injured limb after surgery.
 Specialists will place metal pins or screws below and above the fracture site to immobilize the bone while it heals and also to provide support.

-When The Bone May Not Be Healing Properly
+When The Bone Does Not Heal Properly

 In certain cases, a bone may not heal as expected if a person: